-Home loans in South Africa are primarily offered by the four major banks in the country namely; ABSA, FNB, Nedbank and Standard Bank.
+Home loans in South Africa are primarily offered by the four major banks in the country namely; ABSA, FNB and Nedbank.

-ABSA currently hold the majority of home loans and therefore have the largest market share in terms of home finance.
-Due to this large market share they tend to offer some of the best interest rates.
+ABSA currently hold the majority of home loans and therefore has the largest market share in terms of home finance.
+Due to this large market share, they tend to offer some of the best interest rates.

 Common questions about home loans answered